-In my last blog post I shared the 3 top mistakes business owners make when blogging, and how to avoid them.
-As I was compiling the list, I realised that there are several more blogging mistakes businesses need to avoid for their blog to be a successful marketing tool.
-So, here is another batch of three.
+In my last blog post, I shared the 3 top mistakes business owners make when blogging, and how to avoid them.
+As I was compiling the list, I realised that there are several more mistakes businesses need to avoid for their blog to be a successful marketing tool.
+So, here is another batch of three:

 1. Using boring headlines

-If you’ve been following my blog posts for a while you might have seen many a blog post about headlines.
+If you’ve been following my blog posts for a while you will have seen many a blog post about headlines.
 That’s because, in my opinion, blog titles are probably the most important element of a blog post.
-You can write the best blog post on the planet but if it’s titled with a boring headline, chances are very high that no one will bother to read any further.
+You can write the best post on the planet, but if it’s got a boring headline, chances are very high that no one will bother to read any further.
 It is one of the biggest blogging mistakes you can make.
 Your headline is the call-to-action for your reader to keep reading.
 And if it doesn’t do that, if it’s not inviting or compelling enough, you won’t get people to stay with you.

 Headlines are also used as headers in search results.
-If they’re meh or bla, you will not get people to click through to the article which means having wasted your time writing as you will not get anyone back to your website.
+If they’re a bit “meh” or “blah”, you will not get people to click through to the article, which means you have wasted your time writing, as you will not get anyone back to your website.

 So, how do you create good headlines?
 You could start with this article I wrote a little while ago about how to craft compelling blog headlines.